 - To encourage reciprocity among federal agencies

-Through implementation of RMF, federal agencies can achieve compliance with policy directives such as the Federal Information Security Management Act (FISMA), and Office of Management and Budget (OMB) Circular A-130 .
+Through implementation of RMF, federal agencies can achieve compliance with policy directives such as the Federal Information Security Modernization Act (FISMA), and Office of Management and Budget (OMB) Circular A-130 .

 RMF effectively transforms traditional Certification and Accreditation (C&A) programs into a six-step life cycle process consisting of:

 2. Selection of security controls

 The National Institute of Standards and Technology (NIST), in partnership with the Joint Task Force Transformation Initiative (JTFTI), has developed a series of publications that provide detailed guidance on RMF implementation, categorization, security controls, etc.

 - NIST Special Publication (SP) 800-37 (Rev. 2) – contains detailed guidance on the RMF roles, responsibilities, and life cycle process

 - Federal Information Processing Standard (FIPS) Publication 199 and NIST SP 800-60 vol. 1 , NIST SP 800-60 vol. 2 – contain information on categorization of systems and data